Champagne Louis Roederer - Vintage 2013

 RVF

 “The palate here is very expressive and full-bodied.
-Lots of Pinot Noir character, with flavors of sliced strawberries.
+Lots of Pinot Noir, with flavors of sliced strawberries.
 Very rich, round, and assertive—it’s already so long and complete.
 Abundant red fruit and berries, with a crisp, mineral finish.
-A new take on this wine.
+A new take here.
 Impressive!
-Drink now or hold.”
+Drink now or lay it down.”
 (James Suckling)

 Buy your Louis Roederer Champagnes at the best price in a private sale!